 I arrived at the wrong Sorbet at Canal Walk, doh!
-There’s a small nail bar upstairs in the mall, but the big store is downstairs near entrance 2.
-Save yourself the mission and get it right!
-It’s quite tucked away under the escalated.
+There’s a small nail bar upstairs in the mall – save yourself the mission of getting it wrong!
+The big salon is tucked away under the escalator, near entrance 2.

-After buffering and cleaning my nails, I couldn’t decide which colour to go for so Cynthia let me roughtly test a few out.
+After buffering and cleaning my nails, I couldn’t decide which colour to go for so Cynthia let me roughly test a few out.
 They’re ALL so pretty!

 So after FINALLY deciding on my colour, I had clear painted on, scratched with a brush and baked in a little nail oven!

 A dark red coca cola colour was what I picked as I always say my personal style is ‘pop and roll’.
-A little rock n roll that’s not too emo and always required a pop of colour.
-So, in this instant, I chose a dark colour but then brighted it up with some glitters:
+A little rock n roll, that’s not too emo, and always required a pop of colour.
+So, in this instant, I chose a dark colour, but then brightened it up with some glitter.

-After they were shined up and looked fresh and sparkly, I was treated to a hand and arm massage with warm water and exfoliator.
-It was super relaxing, although my arm muscles actually hurt being massaged!
+After they were shined up I was treated to a hand and arm massage with warm water and exfoliator.
+It was super relaxing – although my arm muscles actually hurt being massaged!
 Don’t think my forearms have even been massaged before!

 HOW LONG DO THEY LAST?